nion-software/nionswift/design/data_model.md

 Each axis group has zero or more associated coordinate mappings.
 One coordinate mapping may be designated the primary coordinate mapping.

 Each axis group designates the coordinate system of its index coordinate space.
 The designated coordinate system may be null, indicating that the coordinate system is unknown.

+Axis groups in different annotated arrays are correlated when they reference the same coordinate system.

 Within a coordinate mapping, each axis has exactly one associated calibration or coordinate array.